Getting to Know CBD’s Health Benefits

-Chamomile, Tulsi (aka Holy Basil), Kava, and Hibiscus, for example, all have unique calming properties.
+Chamomile, Tulsi (aka Holy Basil), Mint, and Hibiscus, for example, all have unique calming properties.
 From general relaxation to supporting a calm body, these herbs work as adaptogens — natural solutions to help the body adapt and maintain normal bodily functions.
 CBD works in tandem with our herb choices, working as an additional line of defense, further lowering regular or occasional stress and keeping the mind balanced.

 3. Treating Occasional Aches & Pains

 Looking at a screen too long?
 Head pounding from not enough sleep and too much caffeine?
 Here’s one of our favorite benefits of CBD tea: relief from non-medical, occasional aches and pains.

 For people perpetually plagued by those occasional creeping pains, CBD offers a welcome relief.
 Using CBD tea may support healthy management of those creeping aches, given CBD’s role in pain control.
 Including CBD in your normal management routine may help stop those occasional aches and pains in their tracks.